Morris Kline: Critique of mathematics education

 Morris Kline was a protagonist in the curriculum reform in mathematics education that occurred in the second half of the twentieth century, a period including the programs of the new math.
 An article by Kline in 1956 in The Mathematics Teacher was titled "Mathematical texts and teachers: a tirade".
-Calling out teachers that blame students for their failures, he wrote "There is a student problem, but there are also three other factors which are responsible for the present state of mathematical learning, namely, the curricula, the texts, and the teachers."
+Calling out teachers who blame students for their failures, he wrote "There is a student problem, but there are also three other factors which are responsible for the present state of mathematical learning, namely, the curricula, the texts, and the teachers."
 The tirade touched a nerve, and changes started to happen.
 But then Kline switched to being a critic of some of the changes.
-In 1958 he wrote "Ancients versus moderns: a new battle of the books".
-The article was accompanied with a rebuttal by Albert E. Meder Jr. of Rutgers University.
+In 1958, he wrote "Ancients versus moderns: a new battle of the books".
+The article was accompanied by a rebuttal by Albert E. Meder Jr. of Rutgers University.
 He says, "I find objectionable: first, vague generalizations, entirely undocumented, concerning views held by 'modernists', and second, the inferences drawn from what has not been said by the 'modernists'."

-By 1966 Kline proposed an eight-page high school plan.
+By 1966, Kline proposed an eight-page high school plan.
 The rebuttal for this article was by James H. Zant; it asserted that Kline had "a general lack of knowledge of what was going on in schools with reference to textbooks, teaching, and curriculum."
-Zant criticized Kline’s writing for "vagueness, distortion of facts, undocumented statements and overgeneralization."
+Zant criticized Kline's writing for "vagueness, distortion of facts, undocumented statements and overgeneralization."

-In 1966 and 1970 Kline issued two further criticisms.
-In 1973 St. Martin’s Press contributed to the dialogue by publishing Kline’s critique, Why Johnny Can’t Add: the Failure of the New Math.
-Its opening chapter is a parody of instruction as students’ intuitions are challenged by the new jargon.
+In 1966 and 1970, Kline issued two further criticisms.
+In 1973, St. Martin's Press contributed to the dialogue by publishing Kline's critique, Why Johnny Can't Add: the Failure of the New Math.
+Its opening chapter is a parody of instruction as students' intuitions are challenged by the new jargon.
 The book recapitulates the debates from Mathematics Teacher, with Kline conceding some progress: He cites Howard Fehr of Columbia University who sought to unify the subject through its general concepts: sets, operations, mappings, relations, and structures in the Secondary School Mathematics Curriculum Improvement Study.